Dr Michael J. Grey

 University of East Anglia

-Dr Grey is a neuroscientist with interests in neuroplasticity and neurorehabilitation following acquired brain injury.
-He has expertise in non-invasive electrophysiology, transcranial magnetic stimulation and neuroimaging techniques to study human movement and its rehabilitation.
+Michael Grey is a neuroscientist specialising in neuroplasticity and neurorehabilitation following acquired brain injury.
+He is investigating novel uses of virtual reality technology for neurorehabilitation and uses non-invasive electrophysiology, brain stimulation and neuroimaging techniques to study neuroplasticity.

 EVEN MORE SEMINARS